Child and Adolescent Mental Health Services

 Presenting problems can be self-harm or taking overdoses, non-school attendance, school exclusion, or police involvement.
 About 10% of all children at one time have a serious problem that is affecting their school, family or social life.
 There are about 250,000 children and adolescents (under 18s) in Hertfordshire.

-We offer services via the Child and Family Clinics throughout the county and through the community based Adolescent Outreach Service and the Primary Care Liaison Service.
+We offer services via the Child and Family Clinics throughout the county and through the community based Crisis Assessment and Treatment Team and the Primary Care Liaison Service.
 We also offer consultations, assessments and interventions to Looked after Children and their care networks.

 The other specialist services offered are: